Bruteforceman/kria-wifi/README.md

 Once that runs to completion, you can test your internet connection by running `ping 8.8.8.8` or any other URL.
 You should also make sure you're connected to the desired network by checking the output from `iwconfig`

-After this, you can run `reboot` and make sure you're connected to the network without automatically.
+After this, you can run `reboot` and make sure you're connected to the network automatically.